Changes to the PBS to make medicines more affordable

 PBS Co-Payment Reduction

-From 1 January 2023, the PBS co-payment for general patients (non-concession card holders) will reduce from $42.50 to $30.00.
+There are an estimated 19 million general (non-concessional) patients in Australia.
+From 1 January 2023, the PBS co-payment for general patients will reduce from $42.50 to $30.00.
 This amount will then be indexed on the first day of every new year, from 1 January 2024.

-From 1 January 2023 general patient medicines with a dispensed price above between $30.00 to and $45.60 may be discounted to any price (including a price below $30.00).
+From 1 January 2023 general patient medicines with a dispensed price between $30.00 and $45.60 may be discounted to any price below $30.00.
 The amount charged to the patient will continue to count toward the patient’s general patient PBS Safety Net threshold.
-This new ‘increased discount’ (as referred to under the National Health Act 1953) is not compulsory and is at the discretion of the pharmacy.
-Please note that the $12.50 reduction is the PBS general patient co-payment reduction and not the amount for any discretionary increased discounts applied.
+This new discretionary discount is not compulsory and is at the discretion of the pharmacy, but pharmacies are encouraged to offer it where they can.